doug65536/lrumap/README.md

 The callback is called once for each item, in order, starting at the newest (most recently used) item.

+The iteration will end and no more callbacks will occur if the callback returns `true`.
+All other values will be ignored.
+This is consistent with the behavior of `Array.prototype.some`.

 **`callback`** defined as `function(value, key, map)`

 **`this`** is set to the value supplied in `thisArg`